lipupini/esunview/README.md

 Use all three if you can.
 ```

-Contact with inquiries, tips, or to get cursed out if you are spamming me.
+Is any part of this repository useful?
+Contact me with inquiries, tips, or to get cursed out if you are spamming me.

 The only installation that I am working on right now is at https://c.dup.bz